Gamtel FC

 Gamtel Football Club is a Gambian football club based in Banjul and sponsored by Gamtel.
 They play in the top division in Gambian football, the Gambian Championnat National D1.

 1 June 2015, Gamtel FC are champs for the first time.

+In October 2023, Gamtel FC was sold to Senegalese football mogul Youssou Faal for 1.5 million dalasi and changed to Serekunda Football Club.